 Click here to see the full chart

-“Conservatives in Congress opposed relatively simple, inexpensive new sources of energy while thirsting after America’s beaches and coasts.
+“Reps.
+Blackburn and Davis and their protesting colleagues opposed relatively simple, inexpensive new sources of energy while thirsting after America’s beaches and coasts.
 Wind farms can be built and produce energy in two years.
 Meanwhile, the Department of Energy determined that drilling in protected areas of the Outer Continental Shelf would not have a ‘significant impact on domestic crude oil and natural gas production or prices before 2030.’”

-The CAPAF analysis examined the protesting representatives’ votes on six different bills or amendments in the 110th Congress that would support clean energy alternatives.
+The CAPAF analysis examined the protesting Representatives’ votes on six different bills or amendments in the 110th Congress that would support clean energy alternatives.

-· Two votes to extend existing tax incentives for renewables and efficiency beyond their expiration at the end of 2008.
-These provisions also included new incentives for the purchase of plug-in hybrid electric vehicles.
+- Two votes to extend existing tax incentives for renewables and efficiency beyond their expiration at the end of 2008.
+These provisions also included new incentives for the purchase of Plug-in Hybrid Electric Vehicles.

-According to a study by the House Natural Resources Committee, big oil companies already have access to nearly 80 percent of all offshore oil and gas in the lower 48 states.
+According to a study by the House Natural Resources Committee, big oil companies already have access to nearly 80% of all offshore oil and gas in the lower 48 states.
 These companies hold leases for 44 million acres offshore, but are only producing oil or gas from 10 million of these acres.
 Before opening the protected coastal areas from Malibu to Miami to Maine, oil companies should develop existing leases.

 “Renowned oil man T. Boone Pickens is promoting wind power as a clean alternative to oil,” continued Weiss.
 “He has said ‘This is one emergency we can’t drill our way out of.
 But if we create a new renewable energy network, we can break our addiction to foreign oil.’”